bcgov/diputils/README.md

 This package presently supports:
 * producing synthetic data resembling the data residing within the Data Innovation Program's (DIP) Secure Research Environment

-Synthetic data are useful for:
+Given that access to DIP data are restricted, synthetic data resembling the DIP data are useful for:
 * training purposes
+* sharing examples of data with partner ministries
 * troubleshooting code outside the SAE with the help from knowledge experts
-* sharing examples of data with partner ministries
 * demonstrations within the Digital Platforms and Data (DPD) Division

 Properties of data